pexels divinetechygirl 1181263 scaled

 Rosalind Franklin – Unlocking the Secrets of DNA

 Rosalind Franklin was a brilliant chemist whose work was instrumental in discovering the structure of DNA.
-Using X-ray diffraction techniques, she captured an image known as “Photo 51,” which provided critical evidence of DNA’s double-helix structure.
+Using X-ray diffraction techniques, she captured an image known as “Photo 51,” which provided critical evidence of DNA’s double-helix structure and remains a defining contribution from women in innovation.

 Katherine Johnson – A Hidden Figure in Space Exploration